jecki/DHParser/Introduction.md

 2. Transformation of the CST into an "abstract syntax tree" (AST)

-3. And, finally, compilation of the AST into valid XML, HTML, LaTeX or whatever you like.
+3. And, finally, compilation of the AST into valid XML, HTML, LaTeX or any other desired form.

 DHParser automatically only generates a parser for the very first step.
 The other steps have to be programmed by hand, though DHParser tries to make those parts as easy as possible.
-What you have just seen in your editor is a Pseudo-XML-representation of the concrete syntax tree.
-(The output of a parser is always a tree structure, just like XML.)
+The verbose output of one line of verse above is an excerpt from the XML-representation of the *concrete syntax tree*.
 It is called concrete syntax tree, because it contains all the syntactic details that have been described in the `Lyrik.ebnf`-grammar; and the grammar needs to describe all those details, because otherwise it would not be possible to parse the text.
 On the other hand most of these details do not carry any important information.
-This is the reason why in the second step the transformation into an abstract syntax tree that leaves out the unimportant details.
-There is now general rule of how to derive abstract syntax trees from concrete syntax trees, and there cannot be, because it depends on the particular domain of application which details are important and which not.
+This is the reason why in the second step the transformation into an abstract syntax tree takes place that leaves out the unimportant details.
+There exists no general rule of how to derive abstract syntax trees from concrete syntax trees, because it depends on the particular domain of application which details are important and which not.
 For poems these might be different from, say, for a catalogue entry.
-Therefore, the AST-transformation has to be specified for each grammar separately, just as the grammar has to be specified for each application domain.
+And even for poems it depends on the particular use you'd like to make of the data, if you need a line of verse to be separeted into text-chunks and blanks (as in the verobse output) or if a single text-line enclosed in "verse"-tags is sufficient.
+Because of this, the AST-transformation has to be specified for each grammar separately, just as the grammar has to be specified for each application domain.

-Before I'll explain how to specify an AST-transformation for DHParser, you may want to know what difference it makes.
-There is a script `LyrikCompiler_example.py` in the directory where the AST-transformations are already included.
-Running the script

-    $ python LyrikCompiler_example.py Lyrisches_Intermezzo_IV.txt

-yields the fairly clean Pseudo-XML-representation of the DSL-encoded poem that we have seen above.
-Just as a teaser, you might want to look up, how the AST-transformation is specified with DHParser.
-For this purpose, you can have a look in file `LyrikCompiler_example.py`.
-If you scroll down to the AST section, you'll see something like this:
+To get an idea, how the transformation of a concrete into an abstract syntax tree works with DHParser, let's have look into the specification of the AST-transformation in the script `LyrikCompiler_example.py`:

     Lyrik_AST_transformation_table = {
         # AST Transformations for the Lyrik-grammar
-        "<": remove_empty,
+        "<": flatten,
+        "Dokument": [],
+        "gedicht": [],
-        "bibliographisches":
+        "bibliographisches": [],
-            [flatten, remove_children('NZ'), remove_whitespace, remove_tokens],
         "autor": [],
+        "name": [collapse],
         "werk": [],
+        "werktitel": [collapse],
         "untertitel": [],
         "ort": [],
+        "ortsname": [collapse],
-        "jahr":
+        "jahr": [],
-            [reduce_single_child, remove_whitespace, reduce_single_child],
-        "wortfolge":
-            [flatten(is_one_of('WORT'), recursive=False), peek, rstrip,
-             collapse],
-        "namenfolge":
-            [flatten(is_one_of('NAME'), recursive=False), peek, rstrip,
-             collapse],
-        "verknüpfung":
+        "verknüpfung": [],
-            [flatten, remove_tokens('<', '>'), remove_whitespace,
-             reduce_single_child],
-        "ziel":
-            [reduce_single_child, remove_whitespace, reduce_single_child],
-        "gedicht, strophe, text":
-            [flatten, remove_children('LEERZEILE'), remove_children('NZ')],
-        "titel, serie":
-            [flatten, remove_children('LEERZEILE'), remove_children('NZ'),
-             collapse],
-        "zeile": [strip],
+        "serie": [reduce_single_child],
+        "titel": [collapse],
+        "text": [],
+        "strophe": [],
-        "vers":
+        "vers": [reduce_single_child],
-            [strip, collapse],
+        "zeile": [collapse],
+        "T": [],
         "WORT": [],
         "NAME": [],
-        "ZEICHENFOLGE":
-            reduce_single_child,
-        "NZ":
-            reduce_single_child,
+        "ZW": [],
+        "L": [],
+        "LEERRAUM": [],
         "LEERZEILE": [],
-        "JAHRESZAHL":
-            [reduce_single_child],
-        "ENDE": [],
-        ":Whitespace":
-            transform_content(lambda node: " "),
         "*": replace_by_single_child
     }

-As you can see, AST-transformations are specified declaratively (with the option to add your own Python-programmed transformation rules).
+With DHParser AST-transformations are specified declaratively, by specifying the names and possibly parameters of the transformation-rules that are to be applied to each tag.
+(It is possible to add custom rules, if the stock set of transformation rules does not suffice.)
 This keeps the specification of the AST-transformation simple and concise.
-At the same, we avoid adding hints for the AST-transformation in the grammar specification, which would render the grammar less readable.
+At the same time, we avoid adding hints for the AST-transformation in the grammar specification, which would render the grammar less readable.

-Now that you have seen how DHParser basically works, it is time to go through the process of designing and testing a domain specific notation step by step from the very start.
-Head over to the documentation in subdirectory and read the step by step guide.
+The rule "collapse" for example replaces the children of a node by the their concatenated content.
+Persons used to XML can think of a node as a tag and of the children as child-tags enclosed by this tag.
+The tree structures, DHParser works produces, however, are more restricted than those of XML: Theres exists no mixed content, which means that a tag contains either child-tags or text but not both at the same time.
+Thus, where in XML it is possible to write `<text>It's a <emph>beautiful</empth> day today!</text>`, in DHParser this would internally be represented as:

+    <text><plain>It's a </plain><emph>beautiful</emph><plain> day today!</plain></text>

+DHParser supports the transformation of its internal restricted tree-representation to anbd from standard-XML as an import and export-feature, however.
+So it can be used to work seamlessly with other XML-tools, just as it can be connected seamlessly to tools that process s-expressions like lisp- or scheme-interpreters.

+This should suffice to get a first idea of how DHParser works.
+There is a detailed step-by-step guide in the documentation-directory of the DHParser-Package that takes you through all the steps needed for setting up a new DHParser-project.